SORMAS-Foundation/SORMAS-Project/SERVER_SETUP.md

 ## Keycloak Server

-By default Keycloak is ran as a Docker container, which can be setup in two ways:
+By default Keycloak is run as a Docker container, which can be set up in two ways:
 * As a Docker container
 * As a Standalone installation